sohrabsa/mlcpsc540/README.md

 Both approaches would require that we implement the representations and create our versions of the samplers, comparing the accuracy (or other performance measure(s)).
 We will be setting our focus on a Depth-based approach.
 Should it yield interesting results, we will explore the breadth based approach, time permitting.

+### breakdown of the job:
+* create synthetic data : use the two processes to generate data.
+* plotting
+* coding six algorithms ( for each strategy, code conjugate (which has two forms) and non-conjugate versions)
+* write (provide) code to measure clustering error